Purcell Trench manufacturing company

 The Wilderness Act identifies three essential criteria for formal Wilderness classification: size, substantial naturalness (substantial, not pristine naturalness) and the ability of the land to provide solitude and, or, primitive and unconfined recreation.
 When land management agencies, special interest groups, outdoor gear promoters, writers and armchair pundits tell you to never go into the wilderness alone and take modern gear (such as stoves) to facilitate Leaving-No-Trace, they are encouraging you to violate the spirit of the Wilderness Act.

-Primitive recreation isn’t about leaving only footprints, taking only pictures and killing only time.
+Primitive recreation isn't about leaving only footprints, taking only pictures and killing only time.
 Primitive recreation is precisely about catching a wild trout and frying it over an open campfire, cooking a grouse on a spit, spending your evening around a magical and spiritual campfire like thousands of generations of wilderness users before you.
-Primitive recreation is not about heating a little water over a mechanical stove and pouring it into a foil bag of instant processed goop, then heading off to your plastic tent to huddle up with a book illuminated by your lantern.
+Primitive recreation is not about heating a little water over a mechanical stove and pouring it into a foil bag of instant processed goop, then heading off to your plastic tent to huddle up with a book illuminated by your headlamp.

 The ability to build a campfire and cook real food over it is the definition of real camping and the essence of woodcraft.

-For thousands of generations, humans were hunters and gathers, and campfire builders.
+For thousands of generations humans were hunters and gathers, and campfire builders.
 Hostility toward these elemental human characteristics makes no more sense than hostility toward language and our tool using opposable thumbs.

 What we need today is the same thing we needed in 1949.
 It makes no sense to have a mostly ignored LNT program for campers, a largely ignored Tread Lightly campaign for motorized recreationists and a tread heavily national ethos most people have taken to heart.